oatlog/oatlog/doc/report/main.typ

   advisor: ("Alejandro Luque Cerpa", department),
   examiner: ("Matti Karppa", department),
   abstract: [

-    Abstract text about your project in Computer Science and Engineering
+    // Abstract text about your project in Computer Science and Engineering
+    #TODO[Write abstract]
   ],
   keywords: ("e-graphs", "equality saturation", "datalog", "program optimization", "rewrite rules"),
   acknowledgements: [

-    Here, you can say thank you to your supervisor(s), company advisors and other people that supported you during your project.
+    // Here, you can say thank you to your supervisor(s), company advisors and other people that
+    // supported you during your project.
+    #TODO[Write acknowledgements]
   ],
 )